Pushpendra54-DS/Flight-Booking-Price-Analysis/README.md

-# ✈️ Flight Price Prediction using Machine Learning
+# ✈️ Flight Booking Price Analysis using Machine Learning

 ## 📘 Overview
-This project aims to predict **flight ticket prices** based on multiple features such as airline, source city, destination, number of stops, and days left for departure.
+This project predicts **flight ticket prices** based on factors such as airline, source and destination cities, number of stops, class, and days left before departure.
-By applying various machine learning algorithms and data preprocessing techniques, the goal is to understand which factors most influence flight prices and build accurate prediction models.
+By exploring data patterns and implementing multiple regression models, the project aims to identify key factors influencing ticket prices and build an accurate predictive model.

 ---